chrisweb/freeMusic.zone/prototypes/web_speech_api/documentation.md

 another web speech demo on github where the currently spoken words are highlighted
 * http://eeejay.github.io/webspeechdemos/

-see also the text_input prototypes regarding the speech synthesis text input field
+see also the text_editor prototypes regarding the speech synthesis text input field